ZupIT/beagle-docs/content/en/resources/gRPC/beagle-grpc-web.md

 ---

+To start using, follow the next steps:
-1. After installing the library, in the project and globally, create the configuration file in the project's root folder, using: `beagle-web-grpc init` and then configure the attributes according to your needs.
+**Step 1.** After installing the library in the project and globally, create the configuration file in the project's root folder, using: **`beagle-web-grpc init`** and then configure the attributes according to your needs.
-2. Then import the gRPC Client:
+**Step 2.**  Import the gRPC Client, check out below:

    - **React:** ./src/beagle/beagle-service.ts